 3. Weird and wacky: "I had to share this…. it's bizarre and amazing!"

 “Each one of these [strategies] is based on human behavior and a persuasion principle that prompts a person to ‘show and tell,’” Wolff explains.

-For example, last year, while at RQ Agency, Wolff lead the creative and production process for the promotion of HBO’s new season of Big Little Lies, which included a series of Kiki Kits that contained strategic props and costume items thematically aligned with each episode to drive organic social content creation from selected superfans including LGBTQIA and ally influencers.
+For example, last year, while at RQ Agency, Wolff lead the creative and production process for the promotion of HBO’s new season of Big Little Lies, which included a series of kits that contained strategic props and costume items thematically aligned with each episode to drive organic social content creation from selected superfans including LGBTQIA and ally influencers.